 Do you want to better serve the children in your practice and become familiar with developmental screening and the referral process?
 Sign up for a Great MINDS training!
 A pediatrician and family advisor team up to present a FREE 1-1.5 hour training and follow up technical assistance.
 Training includes the following topics:

 - Importance of using a screening tool

 Validated screening tools are shown to result in faster referrals and early intervention services, which lead to better health and developmental outcomes!

 The training we provide is based on successful modules used nationally, and developed in collaboration with the Washington State Department of Health, the University of Washington’s Medical Home Leadership Network and the Great MINDS Project Steering Committee.
 Participation in Great MINDS may also qualify you for MOC part 4 credit.
-To learn more, or to schedule a training, contact Project Coordinator Edna Maddalena.
+To learn more, or to schedule a training, contact Program Manager Edna Maddalena.